carlesu/Lane-Detection-Hough-Transform/README.md

 <img src="/Video_Demos/img/gauss_comparison.JPG" width="700">

 ### 3. Grayscale
 After smoothening the image an RGB to Gray process is made using MATLAB function rgb2gray.
-From now on each operation made to the image will be 1024x1024x1 instead of 1024x1024x3 making the algorithm less computational demanding and also reaching good results.
+From now on each operation made to the image will be 1024x1024x1 instead of 1024x1024x3 making the algorithm less computational demanding and still reaching good results.

 The equation used for the grayscaling is (𝑦=0.299𝑅+0.5870𝐺+0.1140𝐵).